saysimple/saysimple-plugin-devkit/README.md

 ## Assets

-If you're using assets you will have to place them inside the `assets` folder than you can make a reference like this
+If you're using assets, you will have to place them inside the `assets` folder.
+Then you can make a reference like this:

 ```html